OpenGammaProject/NPES-JSON/examples/README.md

 Only 256 channels, reduced size is exponentially larger for larger datasets.

 **-->** In [Gamma MCA](https://spectrum.nuclearphoenix.xyz), the JSON files also load significantly faster than the XML files, despite there being an additional file validation step.
 Sometimes by a good factor of 2.
+More software tests have to be done to confirm the speed advantage, though.

 ## Example 2